Nictiz/Nictiz-tooling-R4-QA/README.md

 ## Extending

 As described above, custom checks can be added using the `script` key in the `qa.yaml` file.
-The default Ubuntu 20.04 environment is available plus the following:
+The default Alpine Linux environment is available plus the following:

+* Bash
 * Java (OpenJDK 11)
+* Python (and Pip)
 * Git
 * The HL7 Validator, which can be found in `/$tool_dir/validator/validator.jar`

 ### Writing scripts

 Scripts can reside anywhere in the repository and are interpreted as standard Linux shell scripts.
-They can be written in any scripting language available in the Ubuntu 20.04 environment, like bash, Python, etc. To write a script:
+They can be written in any scripting language available in the Alpine Linux environment, like bash, Python, etc. To write a script:

 * Make sure to include the interpreter using the [shebang notation](https://linuxhandbook.com/shebang/).
 * The files that need to be checked are passed as positional arguments to the script.